tansunit/ageguess-data-analysis/README.md

 #### Download the paper

 Download and read the paper ***The AgeGuess database, an open online resource on chronological and perceived ages of people aged 5–100***, you will find the details of the game and the data, for example the meaning of every column. [https://www.nature.com/articles/s41597-019-0245-9](https://www.nature.com/articles/s41597-019-0245-9).

+## Installation

+#### System requirements

+- 32-bit or 64-bit computer.
+- For Miniconda---400 MB disk space.
+- For Anaconda---Minimum 3 GB disk space to download and install.
+- Windows, macOS, or Linux.

+#### Install Miniconda and Jupyter Notebook

+1. "Miniconda is a free minimal installer for conda.
+It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others." ([via](https://docs.conda.io/en/latest/miniconda.html))

+- Download miniconda for your computer from here: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)

+2. "The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text."([via]())

+- Install Jupyter Notebook with conda after installing miniconda.

+> conda install -c conda-forge jupyterlab

+#### Install Python libraries

+The Python libraries will be used are: pandas, numpy, matplotlib, seaborn, sklearn.

+> conda install -c anaconda pandas
+> conda install -c anaconda numpy
+> conda install -c anaconda matplotlib
+> conda install -c anaconda seaborn
+> conda install -c anaconda sklearn